 In Salesforce, a lead represents a potential customer who has shown interest in your product or service but has not yet been qualified.
 Converting a lead means transitioning it into one or more of the following:

-- Contact: An individual with whom your company has established a business relationship.
+- Contact: An individual with whom your company has a business relationship.

 - Account: The organization or company associated with the contact.